Lee Hills (footballer): Stevenage

 In July 2012, Hills joined League One side Stevenage on trial, playing in the club's pre-season friendly draw with Boreham Wood.
 After impressing during his trial period, Hills signed a three-year contract with the club, joining on a free transfer.
 The first three months of Hills' Stevenage career were disrupted by injury, eventually making his first-team debut in a 4–1 away defeat to Sheffield United in November 2012.
 Further injuries meant Hills appeared sporadically during the second half of the season, impressing in Stevenage's 4–0 victory over Sheffield United on 16 March 2013.
 He made eleven appearances during the campaign.

 Whitehawk

 Struggling to break into the first team, Stevenage and Hills mutually agreed to the termination of his contract, and he dropped down three divisions to join Whitehawk in the Conference South.
 Hills was appointed team captain at Whitehawk and was named at left back in the Conference South league team of the season for 2014–2015, alongside teammates Nick Arnold and Sam Deering.
 In the first half of the opening game of the 2015–2016 season at Hayes & Yeading, Hills was carried off with cruciate ligament damage.
 He never appeared again for The Hawks and was released at the end of the season.

 International career

 Hills has also represented England at U18 and U19 level.

 Personal life

 He attended Christ Church School and Whitgift School in Croydon.

-He now works as a Cybersecurity Recruiter, and is not the best in the world at what he does.
+He now works as a Cybersecurity Recruiter.